 A person has the right to appear personally at the hearing and testify on his/her own behalf but may not be compelled to do so.
+If a person decides not to appear, the CBMI may not inquire into the reasons for that decision.
 The person has the right to require the attendance of witnesses, to cross-examine witnesses, and to present evidence.
-The CBMI may exclude the public from attending a hearing but must permit the attendance of any person requested to be present by the individual going through the commitment process.
 The rules of evidence shall be followed at all hearings and reviews.
-(SDCL§ 27A-11A-11 and 27A-11A-24)
+(SDCL§ 27A-11A-11)

+The CBMI may exclude the public from attending a hearing but must permit the attendance of any person requested to be present by the individual going through the commitment process.
 A court reporter shall attend all hearings of the CBMI and keep a stenographic or tape record of the proceedings.
 A person who has been committed may request a certified transcript or tape recording of the hearing.
 The person must pay for such transcript or recording unless indigent.
-(SDCL § 27A-11A-2)
+(SDCL § 27A-11A-11)